|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 USED NUCLEAR FUEL:

-Nuclear waste contains radio active atomic isotopes (radio isotopes) that form as a result of absorption of free neutrons by materials in or near a nuclear reactor.
+Nuclear waste contains radio active atomic isotopes (radio isotopes) that form as a result of absorption of free neutrons by non-fuel materials in or near a nuclear reactor.
 These radio isotopes spontaneously decay over time.
 Each radio isotope has a characteristic half life.
 However, when a radio isotope decays it often becomes another radio isotope.
-Nuclear waste has little or no economic value because it generally cannot be reprocessed to make anything else of significant value.
+Nuclear waste has little or no value because it generally cannot be economically reprocessed to make something else of significant value.

-Nuclear fuel and waste disposal is influenced by irrational politics.
+Nuclear fuel and nuclear waste disposal are influenced by irrational politics.
 Nowhere is that irrationality more evident than in the Green Party of Canada (GPC), as demonstrated by the following video.

-The GPC falsely claims that Canadian energy needs can be met purely with renewable energy, whereas the supply of renewable energy is clearly insufficient in the winter.
-The GPC claims that nuclear waste persists for millions of years but opposes implementation of used nuclear fuel reprocessing which reduces the waste persistence time from about 400,000 years to about 300 years and which increases the effective nuclear fuel reserve by over 100 fold.
+The GPC falsely claims that Canadian energy needs can be met purely with clean renewable power, whereas the supply of renewable power is clearly insufficient in the winter.
+The GPC claims that nuclear waste persists for millions of years but opposes implementation of used nuclear fuel reprocessing which reduces the waste persistence time from about 400,000 years to about 300 years and which increases the effective nuclear fuel reserve by about 100 fold.

 NUCLEAR WASTE CATEGORY REVIEW: